West Virginia: Education

-West Virginia is one of the lowest-scoring U.S. states for education.
+West Virginia is one of the lowest-scoring U.S. states for education, and has one of the lowest levels of educational attainment of any state.
+As of 2022, just 10% of adults over the age of 25 had a postgraduate degree and 24% had a bachelor's degree, compared to 17% and 35% nationally.
+In Virginia it was 18% and 42%, respectively.

 According to The National Assessment of Educational Progress, it is significantly below the national average in mathematics, reading, writing, and science.
 The surrounding states of Virginia, Maryland, Kentucky, Ohio, and Pennsylvania score higher than or equal to the national average.